Minnesota Grandparents’ Rights Lawyer & Attorney

 The Minnesota third party custody law says that grandparents have rights to their grandchildren, especially if their grandchildren are living in a less than favorable environment.
 Grandparents also play a valuable role in a child’s life, so it is important that grandparents are able to visit their grandchildren.

-Grandparents may find themselves in a situation where they are not entirely sure where they stand, is when their child and their child’s spouse divorce.
-Another situation is when their child passes away and they may have difficulty getting their child’s spouse to give them access to the grandchildren.
-Grandparents can feel as if they are left out in the cold.
+Grandparents may find themselves in a situation where they are not entirely sure where they stand.
 Here are areas where a third party custody lawyer can help grandparents:

 - Grandparent visitation – When parents divorce or one parent is deceased, grandparents have a legal right to visitation.
 A third party custody attorney in Minnesota can help grandparents obtain visitation rights.